Piercel2022/math-magicians/README.md

 # math-magicians

-> In this part of the project, I refactor the component calculator with hook: useState.
+> This is the full website of the Math Magicians Project.
+The website consist of 3 pages: Home, Calculator, and Quote.

 ## Built With